deivse/3dgs_monocular_depth_init/plan.md

 - [x] Fix GPU memory not being freed when running via evaluator.py and after depth inference
 - [x] Add my impl as nerfbaselines method and use nerfbaselines for evaluation.
-- [ ] Export init pts to PLY using Open3d
+- [x] Export init pts to PLY using Open3d
+- [ ] What makes it work so well on "room" and so bad on "kitchen"?
+- [ ] Add option to add sfm points to generated points.
+- [ ] Test!!
 - [ ] Outlier removal from final point cloud [using open3d](https://www.open3d.org/docs/release/tutorial/geometry/pointcloud_outlier_removal.html)?
-- [ ] Test on other datasets -> Tanks and Temples pry dobry
 - [ ] Analyze results, write report, make presentation, get zapocet.
 - [ ] ?
 Merging step